gonzalu/ComfyUI_YFG_Comical/README.md

 ![Smart Checkpoint Loader](img/smartCheckpointLoader.png)

-Drop-in replacement for the core “Load Checkpoint,” but flattens complex directory trees so checkpoints appear as if in a single folder — ideal for sharing workflows.
+Drop-in replacement for the core "Load Checkpoint," but flattens complex directory trees so checkpoints appear as if in a single folder — ideal for sharing workflows.

 ### Mono Clip